dylanaraps/fff/README.md

 enter: go to child dir/open file
 backspace: go to parent dir
 o: open file with
+O: open file with GUI program detached from file manager

 -: Go to previous dir.